lis05/MoLa/idea/MoLa.md

 Creates a new variable with name `identifier`, pointing to the object on the stack.

-Signals a NameError if an accessible object with the given name already exists, InternalError if the stack is empty.
+Signals a NameCollisionError if an accessible object with the given name already exists, InternalError if the stack is empty.

 #### `COPY_BY_VALUE`
 - the stack must contain an object.